pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       defines WBEM server port to be used [Defaults: 5988(HTTP) and 5989(HTTPS)].
                                       [required]
-      -N, --name NAME                 Required name for the connection(optional, see --server).
+      -n, --name NAME                 Required name for the connection(optional, see --server).
 This is the name for this defined WBEM server in the connection file [required]